Menus that heal

 So here’s some of our favourite healthy, healing ingredients in our new menu and what they can do for you!

-There are chili lovers and there are chili haters.
+There are chilli lovers and there are chilli haters.
 Some love an extra spicy Thai Red while others wince at the sight of a ‘flamin’ hot’ bag of Monster Munch.
 Whatever your allegiance however, these peppers have a profound effect on your body and have been known to boost your metabolism!

 What we recommend from the new menu: